IN DEVELOPMENT -> join our discord channel to help us balance these rules and resources or leave a comment on this page below.

 For the most part, playing the game as a campaign does not add a lot of new rules for each of your sessions.
 Most of the rules are focused on carrying over your successes and failures mission to mission.

-The backpack section of your player sheet does give each player access to instantaneous interrupt effects that can be used at any time by checking off a checkbox and having/paying the necessary experience points (if any):
+The backpack section of your player sheet gives each player access to actions that can be used by checking off a checkbox and having/paying the necessary experience points (if any).
+Each action is detailed below in more detail.

-- Antidotes – cure all status effects on your character
+- Antidotes: Spend 1 action on your turn to cure all status effects on your character.

-- Smoke Grenade – can be played after a bad monster spawn draw.
+- Smoke Grenade: Can be played at any time as an interrupt even after a bad monster spawn draw.
 Redo the monster spawn phase, but this time draw 2 spawn cards and pick 1 to resolve.

-- Tents – place an indoor token on your current tile (treat this tile as an indoor location for the rest of the current mission).
+- Tents: As a free action on your turn, place an indoor token on your current tile (treat this tile as an indoor location for the rest of the current mission).
 Then cure all of the exposure status effects on your character.
-Keep in mind that this action can be taken right before you would take Exposure.

 In a normal game, we would end a game immediately when a player dies, but for the campaign you are immediately presented with a few different options depending on your group’s difficulty preferences: